Terms and conditions of sale

 11.1 Except as may be implied by law where the Buyer is dealing as a Consumer, in the event of any breach of these Terms and Conditions by the Supplier the remedies of the Buyer shall be limited to damages which shall in no circumstances exceed the price of the Goods and/or Services and the Supplier shall under no circumstances be liable for any indirect, incidental or consequential loss or damage whatsoever.

 11.2 Nothing in these Terms and Conditions shall exclude or limit the liability of the Supplier for death or personal injury resulting from the negligence of the Supplier or that of the Supplier’s agents or employees.

 12 HOW WE USE YOUR PERSONAL INFORMATION (DATA PROTECTION)

-12.1 All personal information that the Supplier may collect (including, but not limited to, the Buyer’s name, address and telephone number) will be collected, used and held in accordance with the provisions of the Data Protection Act 1998 and the Buyer’s rights under that Act.
+12.1 All personal information that the Supplier may collect (including, but not limited to, the Buyer’s name, address and telephone number) will be collected, used and held in accordance with the provisions of the General Data Protection Regulation (GDPR) (EU) 2016/679.

 No waiver by the Supplier (whether express or implied) in enforcing any of its rights under this contract shall prejudice its rights to do so in the future.

 The Supplier shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to, acts of God, strikes, lock outs, accidents, war, fire, failure of any communications, telecommunications or computer system, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and the Supplier shall be entitled to a reasonable extension of its obligations.